Freight Carrier & Broker Operations Platform

 • Confirmation prompt prevents accidental deletion.

-Invoices & Billing
+Invoices & billing

 The Billing / Payables workspace gives carriers a transparent, organized view of all financial activity—from paid invoices to unbilled loads and overdue payments.
-Clear search tools, visual summaries, and a detailed order-level breakdown make it easy to understand payment status, identify missing paperwork, and reconcile faster.

 • Universal search bar to quickly locate orders, invoices, or customers.